Ekkehard-Schulze/indoor-climate-logger/README.md

   user_settings.template.py, which then must be saved as user_settings.py.
 Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

-- use the command line start (just enter _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RaspberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
+- use the command line start (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RaspberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
 The Raspberry Pi supports One-Wire for sensor communication alongside I2C.